-Lysakerfjorden Windsurfing Club (LBK) is one of Norway’s and north Europe’s largest windsurfing clubs.
-In our warm and welcoming community, everyone is welcome – from beginners to regatta sailors.
-We have great conditions for windsurfing from Rolfstangen at Snarøya and are currently in the process of building new clubhouse facilities.
+Lysakerfjorden Windsurfing Club (LBK) is Norway’s largest and oldest.
+It is also and one of Northern Europe’s largest windsurfing clubs.
+We have a warm and welcoming community.
+Everyone is welcome – from beginners to regatta sailors.
+The conditions for windsurfing from Rolfstangen at Snarøya are great and we are currently in the process of building a new club house.

-The atmosphere at LBK is unique in many ways.
-It includes a mix of people, from children and teenagers to young adults, more mature windsurfers and even an 80 year-old plus class of sailors!
-The activities are just as varied as the people, with a mix of organized and informal arrangements, for raceboard regatta sailors, freeriders and course participants.
+The atmosphere at LBK is unique.
+It includes a mix of People at all ages, from kids and teenagers to young adults, more mature windsurfers and even an 80 year-old plus class of sailors.
+The activities are just as varied as the people, with a rich mix of organized and informal arrangements, for raceboard regatta sailors, freeriders and course participants.

-The current club facilities consist of board storage for our members, rinsing and drying areas for sails, a patio area for chats/breaks, and occasionally a kiosk.
-We are currently planning on building a new clubhouse and facilities with an expected start date for building in 2017.
+The current club facilities consist of board storage for our members, rinsing and drying areas for sails, a patio area for chats/breaks, and a self-service kiosk (open when wind is good and someone with a key takes responsibility).

 Wind conditions and activities

 Wind conditions in inner Oslo Fjord are not perfect for windsurfing.
 However, the conditions around Rolfstangen are as good as they can get in this area; that is why the club is located here.

 Season starts in March and lasts until sometime in October.
 Water temperature is an issue in this area, but is generally OK from mid May to end of September.

 LBK is located close to Halden Brygge, which is a popular launch point for many funboard/free-ride sailors.